search

 Design Memento – Extend emerging technologies and ensure regulators are on the side

 EHang aims to “become the world’s foremost authority on intelligent aerial vehicles.”
 In January 2020, it issued a white paper on UAM.
+This outlines a bold vision for a future with small agile air vehicles used to fulfill a variety of urban transport functions.

 The vision draws upon several technological innovations currently emerging and developing, from drones to autonomous vehicle control, electric vehicles, ride-sharing apps and advances in ‘smart’ city planning.

 There will be no individual AAVs flying about freely.
 This eliminates the need to rely solely on individual autonomous vehicles making localized decisions about routes, operation and safety.
+The white paper acknowledges that cooperation with governments is necessary to realize this.
+Regulatory structures must keep pace to allow development and implementation, and are a key part of the design strategy.

 EHang has no pilot and it will have a central control that will be making localized decisions about routes, operation and safety